 But he misses her and she finds her way to the campsite anyway, and imagine that, she finds Émile's parents fascinating, down to earth, totally unlike she own intensely stodgy mother and father.
 So things are turning out all right?
 Uh-uh: Pauline's father appears on the scene, is disgusted by the sight, and Émile returns to a Pauline-free school.
 First loves can be heartbreaking.

 Oh, and the title?
 Why isn't Venice in Italy?
-Because it's a state of mind.
+Because it's a state of mind, and also the title of a song by Serge Reggiani, meaning it's anywhere you're happy.